Updated 13 June 2019

-Another difference between Käsekuchen and American-style cheesecake is the crust: in the States, cheesecake crust is usually some kind of crushed graham cracker or cookie deal; Käsekuchen requires a proper dough that tastes almost like a sugar cookie.
+Another difference between Käsekuchen and American-style cheesecake is the crust: in the States, cheesecake crust is usually some kind of crushed graham cracker or cookie deal; Käsekuchen requires a proper dough that smells and tastes almost like a sugar cookie.
 Delicious.

-Käsekuchen (German Cheesecake) (adapted from this recipe)
+Käsekuchen (German Cheesecake) (adapted/translated from this recipe)

 - 330g white flour